southworks/amazon-lex-happybirthday-bamboohr-slack-bot/README.md

 ## How it works

 The Birthday Bot is an integration of AWS with Slack.
-The logic of the bot is based on Lambda functions and AWS Lex.
+Its logic is based on AWS Lambda functions and Lex.

 The bot works in two ways: